chengniedotcom/chengniedotcom.github.io/notes/shoe-dog.md

 1. A transference, a camaraderie, a sort of connection.
 It’s brief, but it nearly always happens, and I know it’s part of what I was searching for when I went around the world in 1962.
 To study the self is to forget the self.
 Mi casa, su casa.
 Oneness—in some way, shape, or form, it’s what every person I’ve ever met has been seeking.

-1. You always remember the strangest details from such moments.

-1. Eyes shut, I replayed a million different moments, including that long-ago lunch at the Cosmopolitan Hotel.
-Deal?
-Deal.

-1. He felt that he should no longer be taking orders from anyone, including me.
-Especially me.
-We clashed, too many times, and he quit.

 1. It might have been okay if he’d just quit.
 But he went to work for Adidas.
 An intolerable betrayal.
 I never forgave him.
 (Though I did recently—happily, proudly—hire his daughter, Avery.
 Twenty-two years old, she works in Special Events, and she’s said to be thriving.
 It’s a blessing and a joy to see her name in the company directory.)

-1. knowing our name would generate maximum publicity.

 1. Of course my handling of the crisis only made it worse.
 Angry, hurt, I often reacted with self-righteousness, petulance, anger.
 On some level I knew my reaction was toxic, counterproductive, but I couldn’t stop myself.
 It’s just not easy to remain even-keeled when you wake up one day, thinking you’re creating jobs and helping poor countries modernize and enabling athletes to achieve greatness, only to find yourself being burned in effigy

-1. outside the flagship retail store in your own hometown.

 1. a water-based bonding agent that gives off no fumes, thereby eliminating 97 percent of the carcinogens in the air.
 Then we gave this invention to our competitors, handed it over to anyone who wanted it.
 They all did.
 Nearly all of them now use it.
 One of many, many examples.

-1. Nike is the gold standard by which we measure all apparel factories.

-1. But I can’t deny that the crisis has led to miraculous change, inside and outside Nike.
-For that I must be grateful.

-1. I knew then that the only answer to such poverty is entry-level jobs.

-1. International trade always, always benefits both trading nations.

 1. “When goods don’t pass international borders, soldiers will.”
 Though I’ve been known to call business war without bullets, it’s actually a wonderful bulwark against war.
 Trade is the path of coexistence, cooperation.
 Peace feeds on prosperity.

-1. Võ Nguyên Giáp, the Vietnamese MacArthur, the man who single-handedly defeated the Japanese, the French, the Americans, and the Chinese.

-1. I said simply: “How did you do it?”
-I thought I saw the corners of his mouth flicker.
-A smile?
-Maybe?
-He thought.
-And thought.
-“I was,” he said, “a professor of the jungle.”

-1. “See those bamboo trees up there?” he asked.
-“Yes.”
-“Next year . . . when you come . . . they will be one foot higher.”

-1. also find them far more pessimistic.

 1. All we have to do, I tell the students, is work and study, study and work, hard as we can.
 Put another way: We must all be professors of the jungle.

 1. For years he flew his own private airplane, giving the middle finger to everyone who said he’d be helpless.

-1. “It means your original eight-thousand-

-1. dollar loan to Phil is worth $ 1.6 million.”
-They looked at each other, looked at Woodell.
-“I don’t understand,” his mother said.

-1. Woodell became head of the Port of Portland, managing all the rivers and the airports.
-A man immobilized, guiding all that motion.
-Lovely.

-1. Where is Jeff Johnson?
-Like the famous opening line from Ayn Rand, Who is John Galt?
-The answer is, Right where he should be.

 1. WHEN IT CAME rolling in, the money affected us all.
 Not much, and not for long, because none of us was ever driven by money.

 1. Whether you have it or not, whether you want it or not, whether you like it or not, it will try to define your days.
 Our task as human beings is not to let it.

-1. The Matthew Knight Arena.
-The logo at half court will be Matthew’s name in the shape of a torii gate.
-From the profane to the sacred . . .
-We’re

 1. I’m the guy who said Magic Johnson was “a player without a position, who’ll never make it in the NBA.”
 I’m the guy who tabbed Ryan Leaf as a better NFL quarterback than Peyton Manning.

-1. Not phoning Hiraku Iwano after he quit.
-Not getting Bo Jackson renewed in 1996.
-Joe Paterno.

 1. Of course, above all, I regret not spending more time with my sons.
 Maybe, if I had, I could’ve solved the encrypted code of Matthew Knight.